 Take a look inside the NEW 4100V RB Series round balers

 If you have a cow/calf operation or small- to mid-size dairy farm, you know what’s behind better feed: a better baler.
-Maple Lane Farm Equipment now carries the new Massey Ferguson® 4100V RB Series round balers, and here are the four features that will most help you get better feed:
+Maple Lane Farm Service now carries the new Massey Ferguson® 4100V RB Series round balers, and here are the four features that will most help you get better feed:

 New tines to pick up more crop